 I leave the deacons for the present.

 Amongst the elders, one distinguishes elders who are ministers of the word and elders who are not.
 In this there is no recognition of any other ministry than that which has been officially established by the laying on of hands.
-Besides the deacons, there are only the elders to make up &#8220;the ministry.&#8221; This is simply the clergy, without the frankness to own it.
+Besides the deacons, there are only the elders to make up "the ministry."
+This is simply the clergy, without the frankness to own it.
 What else is it?
-The only ministry is that of the *recognized elder.* Again, in order to be minister of the word, one must have been prepared by holy study.
+The only ministry is that of the *recognized elder*.
+Again, in order to be minister of the word, one must have been prepared by holy study.
 What is that, if it is not the clergy?
 Is there the least difference?

 Let us suppose a Christian, blessed by God as an evangelist for the conversion of ten times more souls than all your elders together, because of the gifts God has imparted unto him.
 Never mind: it is not a ministry; and he is not a minister of the word, because he is not amongst your consecrated elders.
 Perhaps he is a young unmarried man, who has not the qualities required of God for a bishop, possibly not even the gift of teaching, for one can be a good evangelist without having that gift.
 It does not matter.
 He cannot be a minister of the word.
 He is not in the number of your elders.